- By Max McNabb

 So far, no book published on the Powers has included an historical overview of large-scale events like conscription and the First World War.
 To understand what happened to the Powers, you have to understand the spirit of the times.

-I hope the film brings this injustice to the public’s attention.
+I hope the documentary brings this injustice to the public’s attention.
 Until then, I’ll try to tell the story as best I can.

 Most of the following information comes from Shoot-out At Dawn, by Tom Power and John Whitlatch.
 The Power Boys by Roderick J. Roberts was an excellent source, invaluable for this writing.
 Anyone seriously interested in the Powers must own a copy of Roberts’s work.
 Power, Passion, and Prejudice by Barbara Brooks Wolfe was also very helpful, as was The Power Family of Graham County, Arizona by William Ryder Ridgeway.

-The commentary on newspaper articles and events of the day is entirely mine, much of it angry.
-The press was corrupt and told lies without restraint.
+The commentary on newspaper articles and events of the day is entirely mine.
+I confess that at times my anger shows through.
+The newspapers were corrupt and lied without restraint.
 Far too often, rumors were taken for truth.

 John and Tom Power have been dead many years now.
 They’re at peace in a world without lies or war.
 They left no descendants to defend their name in this world, but I’m happy to do that for them.